potatoeggy/eifueo/docs/sph3u7.md

 ## 2.1 - Motion

+!!! definition
+    - **Uniform motion**: Constant speed.
+    - **Position**: The location of an object relative to an origin (typically the position of the object at time zero).
+    - **Distance**: The scalar of the exact path taken by an object from an initial to a final position.
+    - **Displacement**: The vector of the shortest path from an initial to a final position.
+    - **Velocity**: The vector of the rate of change of *displacement* over time.
+    - **Acceleration**: The vector of the rate of change of *velocity* over time.

 ### Models

 A **scientific model** is a simplification of a system based on assumptions used to explain or make predictions for that system.